DerrickChanCS/QQ/readme.txt

     @maketables.sql

-13) Now you should be able to access the project by going to: http://students.engr.scu.edu/[SCU Username]/QQ/webpage/QueueHomepage.html
+13) Now you should be able to access the project by opening Chrome or Firefox and navigating to: http://students.engr.scu.edu/[SCU Username]/QQ/webpage/QueueHomepage.html